Add money to your superannuation and score a tax savings today! How good does this sound?

-Most Australians know that super is money for retirement.
-What’s less well known is that you don’t solely have to rely on your bosses’ contributions to grow your super savings.
-Better still, money you add to super from your own pocket (post-tax) can be tax deductible.
+- Better still, money you add to super from your own pocket (post-tax) can be tax deductible.

-What is a Personal Super Contribution?
+What is Super Contributions Tax?

 A personal super contribution is a contribution you make to your super fund ‘after-tax’.
-This should not be confused with pre-tax contributions your employer makes or that you salary sacrifice into your fund.
+This should not be confused with pre-tax contributions your employer makes or that you may salary sacrifice into your fund.
 We’re only talking about after-tax super contributions here.

 Not so long ago, you needed to be self-employed to claim personal super contributions on tax.

-How to make a personal super contribution
+How to make a Personal Super Contribution

-Making a tax deductible contribution to your fund is easy.
+Making a tax-deductible contribution to your fund is easy.
 You can do it as a bill payment from your everyday bank account.
-Check you have the right BPAY details for your fund, and allow a few days before 30 June for the money to reach your super account.
+Check you have the right BPAY details for your fund and allow a few days before 30 June for the money to reach your super account.

 Another easy option is to speak with your employer and ask them to do it for you.
 Similar to a salary sacrifice arrangement (where an employer pays an extra amount of your pre-tax income to your super), many will do the same with post-tax income.